davidinfosec/task-runway/README.md

 ## Task Runway v1.0.4 Release: .lnk and file:/// support, improved management of resources

 **This update's notable changes:**
+- icon file no longer required to launch (was a bug)
 - Fixed item position in list box on removal.
 - Corrected undo behavior for item order.
 - Improved undo logic for multiple functions.